abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 ![new-microservice](images/new-microservice.png)

 It opens the `Create New Module` dialog.
-Enter the name of the new microservice, you can specify the output directory, and click the `Next` button.
-There is a name convention the *Module name* includes the solution name as a prefix, and the use of the dot(.) character in the *Module name* is not allowed.
+Enter the name of the new microservice, specify the output directory if needed, and click the `Next` button.
+There is a naming convention: the *Module name* should include the solution name as a prefix, and the use of the dot (.) character in the *Module name* is not allowed.

 ![create-new-module](images/create-new-module.png)